mtfuller/agentmech/README.md

   next: "next_state_name"  # Next state to transition to
 ```

-The input state allows workflows to collect freeform text from users, as opposed to the choice state which presents a fixed set of options.
+The input state allows workflows to collect freeform text from users.
 The collected input can be saved to a context variable and used in subsequent states via variable interpolation (e.g., `{{variable_name}}`).

-#### 4. Workflow Reference State
+#### 3. Workflow Reference State
 References and includes another workflow as part of the current workflow.

 ```yaml